AnotherKamila/kamila.is/teaching/how-routers-work/index.md

 At the end of this exposition, I will give you the complete source code to a functional router (written in P4 (the new & shiny software-defined networking thing)).
 My aim is that you will understand every line of that.

 I accompany my explanations below with some P4 code.
 I think it is useful to read it even if you've never seen P4, because it shows a bit more detail than the text and I believe that it is sufficiently pseudocode-ish.
+Here is all you need to know to read it:<sup>[1](#fn1)</sup>
+* everything happens per packet
+* `hdr` are the packet's parsed headers
+* `standard_metadata` is how you tell the switch to do things with the packet (like send it on a specific port)
+* `meta` are user-defined in-memory variables which can be used e.g. for matching in tables

 # 0. Some Terminology